20 Signs of A Psychopath: Recognize Their Toxic Traits

 • These children are cruel to animals, bully their peers, steal from others, cheat, and pick up fights.

-Most psychopaths have a history of conduct disorder by the age of 15, and the worst ones may have first behavioral issues before their 10th birthday.
+Most psychopaths have a history of conduct disorder by the age of 15, and the worst ones may have their first behavioral issues before their 10th birthday.

 4. Failure to Form Genuine Relationships